Form Ratings Free Strategy Guide

 Ruby Walsh at Exeter RacecourseRuby Walsh at Exeter Racecourse

-I have now printed out the Racexpert ratings and checked the form using the racecards from the Racing Post online.
+I have now checked the form using the racecards from the Racing Post online.
 Two of our horses to follow are running, Noland and Racing Demon and both are worth following.

 I have made shortlists for all the races and will make the final decisions for our betting on horse racing on course.
 Here are the selections for tomorrow's betting on horse racing at Exeter: